 With gyros on players have discovered that the recoil on many guns is greatly reduced and this could give controller players an unprecedented advantage.
 Make use of this feature as much as you can before Epic patches this out, or is it intentional is yet to be seen.
 Practice your playstyle and gyro settings using some creator codes for training courses and adjust accordingly.

 Are you using gyro controls?
 Has it helped you in better performance?
 Is it even fun to play with?
 Comment below and let us know.
-And for more Fortnite content check out our website.
+And for more Fortnite content, make sure you check out our Fortnite section.